 Learning and Teaching

-The teaching and learning methods depend on the nature of the subject being taught, the overall aims of the module and achieving a balance between theory and practice.
-These methods may include lectures, tutorials, seminars, problem- centred techniques such as case studies, computer/software practical demonstrations and applications, non-book media (videos and podcasts), individual research, oral presentations, group projects, online discussion forums, industry visits and practitioner workshops.
+The teaching and learning methods aim to achieve a balance between theory and practice.
+These methods include lectures, tutorials, seminars, problem- centred techniques such as case studies, computer/software practical demonstrations and applications, non-book media (videos and podcasts), individual research, oral presentations, group projects, online discussion forums, industry visits and practitioner workshops.

 This combination allows students to have a high degree of involvement and participation in the learning process.
 Specific details are provided in the Programme Specification, including details on assessments.

-A combination of written examinations, continuous assessment and a dissertation thesis based on a three-month research project.
-Continuous assessment methods include: individual and group essays, reflective essays on problem-solving within professional experience, case study reports, presentations and assessed consulting challenges incorporating ‘board level’ presentations.
+- A combination of written examinations, continuous assessment and an MBA project.
+Continuous assessment methods include: individual and group essays, reflective essays on problem-solving within professional experience, case study reports, presentations and assessed challenges incorporating ‘board level’ presentations.